wenping-xie/PREDAC-FluB/README.md

 ```

-5 ##UMAP-assisted K-means Clustering for for Antigenic Characterization，This section details the methodology employed for antigenic clustering, combining UMAP for dimensionality reduction and K-means for cluster assignment.
+5 #UMAP-assisted K-means Clustering for for Antigenic Characterization,this section details the methodology employed for antigenic clustering, combining UMAP for dimensionality reduction and K-means for cluster assignment.

 ```python
 ###The input here uses the probability value of antigenic similarity between two strains when the model predicts it.